 Did every test produce a gigantic winner?
 Of course not.
 Clicksco’s been testing smart ideas for a long time and nobody bats 1.000.
 But most of their tests increased conversions and those learnings will inform their next round of tests.
 Speaking of which:

 Clicksco plans to leverage the design and layout successes they’ve had on more of their web properties.
 Past that, a lot of Clicksco’s properties are worldwide and there’s an added challenge for them in creating tests in foreign languages on the sites that qualify.
-Thankfully, with Ascend, they’ll be able to.
+Thankfully, with Evolv, they’ll be able to.
 “Every single conversion we get goes to our bottom line,” said Paddy Johnson.
 “And having a tool that lets us test all our properties in a single place, and test more of our ideas, faster, means that our bottom line grows more quickly.
 What business wouldn’t want that?”

-Beyond their own network, Clicksco is also looking to help their marketing services clients leverage the power of the Ascend platform—and work with them on best practices.
-Pete Danks, CMO, says “we are always looking to make sure our clients have access to the best in class tools and technology to increase profitability, both proprietary and third party—Ascend is perfect example of third-party technology that really drives results.”
+Beyond their own network, Clicksco is also looking to help their marketing services clients leverage the power of the Evolv platform—and work with them on best practices.
+Pete Danks, CMO, says “we are always looking to make sure our clients have access to the best in class tools and technology to increase profitability, both proprietary and third party—Evolv is perfect example of third-party technology that really drives results.”

 By The Numbers

 Clicksco tried tons of smart ideas across dozens of their web properties, testing over a thousand possible designs in all.
 Here’s a high-level look at their results: